Spanish Commercial Code: Maritime Navigation Trade Subjects | Althox

 Article 911.
 The duties, powers and responsibilities are established for the captain in this book and the Navigation Act, apply to any person who assumes or performs the command of a ship of any kind, within the constraints that determine such legal bodies.

 Article 912.
 The captain must keep on board the log or blog and other books and documents required by laws, regulations and customs of maritime trade, they must settle on data and facts that the same rules prescribe.
+Shall also have custody, the instruments that record data related to navigation and commercial exploitation of the ship.

 Article 913.
 The book logbook or logbook has the value of a public instrument, provided that the entries in the pattern bearing the signature of the officer on duty and are endorsed by the captain of the ship.
+These entries should not contain spaces or erasures or alterations.
+However, annotations can also be affixed by mechanical or electronic, provided that they ensure the fidelity and permanence of the information provided.

 Article 914.
 The duties of the captain, among others, whether we meet in person or by members of the crew or ground personnel under his authority, the following: